 How to Apply

 Submit proposals electronically (preferably in a Word or PDF file) to the School of Education.
-For further information, contact Alexandra Boyd, Executive Director of Public Charter School Partnerships, at 314-977-8178 or firstname.lastname@example.org.
+For further information, contact Alexandra Boyd, executive director of public charter school partnerships, at 314-977-1975 or email@example.com.

 NOTE: Due to the comprehensive impact of the COVID-19 pandemic on every facet of City Garden’s operations, SLU opted not to conduct a formal evaluation for the 2020-2021 academic year.
 SLU will conduct an annual evaluation of the 2021-22 academic year via our standard evaluation protocol; the final evaluation report will be published here when complete and after having been presented publicly at a City Garden Board of Directors meeting.

-SLU's evaluations for Académie Lafayette and Hope Leadership Academy will be available in the summer of 2023.
+SLU's evaluations for Académie Lafayette and Hope Leadership Academy for the 2022-2023 academic year will be available in the fall of 2023 after having been presented to their respective Board of Directors at a public meeting.

 Individuals or organizations interested in Saint Louis University’s sponsorship of a new charter school should take the following steps: